famedaxolotl/gce-wget/README.md

 [![GitHub](https://img.shields.io/badge/GitHub-Profile-blue?logo=github)](https://github.com/famedaxolotl) [![crates.io](https://img.shields.io/crates/v/gce-wget.svg)](https://crates.io/crates/gce-wget) [![Total Downloads](https://img.shields.io/crates/d/gce-wget.svg)](https://crates.io/crates/gce-wget) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+## v1.0.5 What's new

+### Patched: more paper types now supported

 ## v1.0.4 What's new

 ### Patched: Not working when subject name has '(AS/A level only)' in it

-## v1.0.3 What's new

-### Patched: gceguide moved to papers.gceguide.cc

-- ***The program stopped working because of a domain and naming system change.
-It should be working all right now***

 gce-wget is a specialized tool to bulk download IGCSE, O Levels and AS/A Levels papers from papers.gceguide.net, skipping the need to write regexes and make link files.
 This tool requires wget to be pre-installed on the machine.

+Note that this program and its creator have absolutely no affiliation with GCE Guide.
+This program simply makes using wget on the GCE Guide website easier.

 ## Installation